Cerelog-ESP-EEG/Troubleshooting_connection/README.md

-->if that still doesn't work you can try to reflash firmware with the arduino ide with this script https://github.com/Cerelog-ESP-EEG/ESP-EEG/blob/main/firmware/esp32_firmware.ino Let me know if this gives you an issue connecting to the board, If you flash: Board: Navigate to Tools > Board > ESP32 Arduino and select 'ESP32 WROOM DA Module'.
+->if that still doesn't work you can try to reflash firmware with the arduino ide with this script https://github.com/Cerelog-ESP-EEG/ESP-EEG/blob/main/firmware/esp32_firmware.ino Let me know if this gives you an issue connecting to the board,

+If you flash: Board: Navigate to Tools > Board > ESP32 Arduino and -> select 'ESP32 DEV Module' for V1.3 Boards and for V2 boards select ESP32 S3 Dev Module The other options may give you a hard time
 Port: Navigate to Tools > Port and select the COM port corresponding to your Cerelog board.

 -> Also, your computer might be missing the driver for usb.
 You need the driver for CH340C IC.[https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers ](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#drivers-if-you-need-them) Note: V2 devices will have this IC removed so you can skip this step if your PCB says V2.
 If it says V1.3 you will need this if you computer can't connect